Theatre students join off-Broadway productions at Royal Family Productions

 Belmont’s Department of Theatre and Dance recently showcased its talent in New York City through two off-Broadway productions and an original showcase piece, providing students with an exclusive opportunity to shine in the heart of the theatre world.

-A group of 15 theatre students collaborated with Royal Family Productions, a nonprofit theatre company steps away from Times Square, to perform in “Anne of Green Gables: Finding Home” and “Marilla of Green Gables: Discovering Family.”
+A group of 15 theatre students collaborated with Royal Family Productions, a nonprofit theatre company steps away from Times Square, to perform in “Anne of Green Gables: Finding Home” and “Marilla of Green Gables: Becoming a Family.”
 The students also prepared their own showcase –– a scripted adaptation of Lucy Maude Montgomery’s “Charlotte’s Ladies” –– which they performed once after each play.

 The intense preparation began in Nashville, where students had just over two weeks to craft their original showcase while learning interlude songs for the two professional shows.
 The group traveled to New York Oct.
 31 for final rehearsals and performances.